Either a good step-up transformer or an exceptional active MC gain stage.

 These virtues combine to reveal a level of micro-dynamic detail and resolution you may have thought didn’t exist until auditioning a good step-up transformer in a high-resolution system.
 When I got my first transformer, a Fidelity Research FRT-3, in 2005, I was amazed.
 Moving to an end-game Fidelity Research XF-1 after some very good advice from a friend and colleague was the game changer for me, and I’ve used, recommended and supplied many transformers since.

-Some of the best phono preamplifiers, such as my Cayin Phono 1, use transformers for their moving coil gain stages because they offer the best performance and lowest noise for sensible money.
+Some of the best phono preamplifiers, such as the Cayin Phono 1 I owned for a while, use transformers for their moving coil gain stages because they offer the best performance and lowest noise for sensible money.

 Alternatives

 Whilst good step-up transformers are ideal for most people in most cases, there are a few cases where alternatives should be considered.
 If you have or have access to an ‘S-tier’ all-active phono preamp, it’s worth comparing it to the best transformers.
-I recently acquired an S-tier Accuphase preamplifier containing a phono preamplifier so good, that it’s better than a really good step-up transformer.
+I recently acquired an S-tier Accuphase preamplifier containing a phono preamplifier that is so good it surpasses my various step-up transformers in terms of performance.

-These days, many discover the almost mythic status of these devices, only to hit their favourite hi-fi store to ask about them and be met with blank stares!
-Many are left to find someone they can perhaps borrow a transformer from, before placing an order.
+Some have a little more familiarity with active equipment, but generally only with new gear they are selling, a lot of which sadly is junk.
+These days, many discover the almost mythic status of older equipment through resources like mine, only to hit their favourite hi-fi store to ask about them and be met with blank stares!

 The pros:

-- No parts to wear out, near 100% reliability
+• No parts to wear out, near 100% reliability, forever

 The cons: